 "Sorry to keep you, Yugi."

 Yugi took out the file.
-The two of them turned pages together and talked through the work for a while.
-Mokuba was quick to absorb things and picked out the key points accurately.
-Like his brother, Yugi always thought.
+The two of them turned pages and talked business for a while.
+Mokuba was quick on the uptake and picked out the essential points precisely.
+He takes after his brother, Yugi always thought.

-"Is Atem doing well?
-I get messages from him lately, but they're mostly about gold, or cards, or games."
+"Is Atem doing all right too?
+He messages me lately, but it's mostly about gold, or cards, or games."

 "He's fine."

-Mokuba said it, but his tone was slightly flat.
+Mokuba said, but the way he said it was slightly flat.

 Yugi looked at him.

 Mokuba looked at his coffee cup for a moment.
-A pause like he was sorting something out.
+It was the sort of pause that meant he was arranging something.

-"Yugi — what would you call a relationship where two people share a wallet and share a home, and are kind to each other and lean on each other, and do fun things together?"
+"Yugi, what would you say...... a relationship where you share a wallet, and you come home to the same house, and you're kind to each other and lean on each other, and you do fun things together — what do you think that is?"

 "Every morning at the same table, talking about stocks or cards.
-Atem's using the phone my brother set up.
-My brother made the account Atem uses.
-My brother watches while Atem adds to his gold position."
+Atem uses the phone Nii-sama arranged.
+Atem's account was opened by Nii-sama.
+Nii-sama watches from beside him while Atem adds to his gold."

 With each thing Mokuba said, a picture formed in Yugi's head.